 Investigators often have many questions throughout the IRB review process.
 Please check the IRB's Frequently Asked Questions section or review the Investigator's Guide to the IRB Review Process to see if you can find the answers to your questions.

-If you have any questions or are unsure whether your research requires review, please contact the Assistant Director for Research Compliance at (773) 508-2689.
+If you have any questions or are unsure whether your research requires review, please contact the Associate Director for Research Compliance at (773) 508-2689.